qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 Each chunk represents a distinct idea or section of the document.
 This method is more cost-effective regarding token usage and can handle larger documents but requires good chunking-strategies to maintain semantic context.

-The simplest way of doing CWYD is to convert the -- lets say Word -- document into a plain text file, add it to the prompt, and you are good to go.
+The simplest way of doing CWYD is to convert the -- lets say `.docx` -- document into a plain text file, add it to the prompt, and you are good to go.
 If we look at **RAG applications** in general **chunking is the dominant mode** as it allows to pass just the _right_ information.
 The method how the chunks are retrieved is another topic, in the image above two common methods are displayed "semantic search" and "keyword search".
 But there are **three problems** with it.